All You Need Know About Moving to Calgary (2021).

 The Marnie Campbell Realty Team has helped hundreds of families relocate to Calgary.
 We understand you don't know the neighbourhoods, school system or how to get around.
 Working with a trusted real estate team can help you get to know the city better and make sure you make the best decisions for you when you make your move.

-Calgary is a city in the Canadian Province of Alberta, about 80 kilometers (50 miles) east of Canadian Rockies, with a population over 1.2 million people.
+Calgary is a city in the Canadian Province of Alberta, about 80 km (50 mi) east of Canadian Rockies and approximately 240 km (150 mi) north of the Canada–United States border.
 The city has a large footprint covering more than 825.29 km2 (318.65 sq mi) which is about the size of Memphis, Tennessee, or Copenhagen, Denmark.

 - The famous Calgary Stampede is The Greatest Outdoor Show on Earth held for 10 days every July.